mario-to-lowercase/MicroDoc/pages/welcome.md

 ### 🚀 Lightweight Architecture

-Microblog's architecture consists of only four essential files:
+MicroDoc's architecture consists of only four essential files:
 - **HTML**: The structure of your blog
 - **CSS**: The styling and visual appearance
 - **JavaScript**: The functionality and interactivity